NOTICE

 Warnings and Precautions

-It is important to inform your doctor if you (or a family member) have Glucose-6-Phosphate Dehydrogenase deficiency, as there is a risk of hemolysis (destruction of red blood cells) with topical phenazone.
+It is important to inform your doctor if you (or a member of your family) have Glucose-6-Phosphate Dehydrogenase deficiency because there is a risk of hemolysis (destruction of red blood cells) with topical phenazone.

 Children

-Consuming HEC, Ointment for Cutaneous and Nasal Application with food and drink
+HEC, ointment for cutaneous and nasal application with food and beverages

 Not applicable.